 Microsoft wanted to provide PowerPoint users with a lot of tools.
 But this does not mean you should use them all.
 Here are some key things to look out for:

-- Make sure that preset PPT themes complement your needs before you adopt them.
+- Make sure that the preset PPT themes complement your needs before you adopt them.

 - Try to get away from using Microsoft Office’s default fonts, Calibri and Cambria.
 Using these two typefaces can make the presentation seem underwhelming.